 COREY: So in other words, for all the people that are saying it’s easy to get a machine gun…

-MANUEL: It is absolutely false.
+MANUEL: It is not.
+It is absolutely false.
 It is not easy to get a machine gun.

 MANUEL: Oh yeah, let’s talk about that too.